explorer436/explorer-git-repo/my-vim-notes/Search.md

 ---------------------------------------------------------------------------

-search tips :
+Search tips :

-or find lines with a certain word:
+Find lines with a certain word:

 ~ [I and ]I - list lines with word under the cursor